Anton-Os/Rasteron/ReadMe.md

 # Rasteron

-A raster image loader and manipulation project, this code will be incorporated into making sprites and textures.
-Supports PNG, TIFF, and BMP file formats
+A raster image loader, manipulation, and generation project.
+Supports PNG, TIFF, and BMP file formats.

 Builds on Windows with Linux port in progress